synpoox/pd2-reawakening/README.md

 **Note that double backslashes are required**

 ## Toggling Between Standard and Crafting

+### [!]
+Crafting league will no longer be supported after game patch 1.3.0.
+It is currently unsupported in the new 2.0.0 launcher.

 1. Click the `Settings` button in the top left
 1. Toggle the checkbox to enable/disable Crafting League